Update your browser to view this website correctly.

 You’ll also receive:

-Even if you didn’t participate in the program during your pregnancy, your baby may qualify, as babies are screened for Healthy Start services at birth.
+Even if mom did not participate during pregnancy, she can enroll with her baby, as newborns are screened for Healthy Start services at birth.

 Read MoreThe Community Partnership School staff at Edward H. White High School in Jacksonville are truly on a mission to support any and everyone who walks through the school doors.
 Students often face challenges they can’t handle alone and that’s when the staff steps in to provide the support and resources they need to be successful. […]